telerik/winforms-docs/diagram/features/routing.md

-Routing is a mechanism using algorithms to make sure that the connections don't cross each
-      other while building links/paths between the shapes.
+Routing is a mechanism using algorithms to make sure that the connections don't cross each other while building links/paths between the shapes.

 ## Default Routing

-Routing in __RadDiagram__ is only available if the RadDiagram.__RouteConnections__
-        property is set to *true*.
+Routing in __RadDiagram__ is only available if the RadDiagram.__RouteConnections__ property is set to *true*.
 Please note that its default value is False and you need to explicitly declare you want to enable the routing features.
 >caption Fig.1 Routing

 ![diagram-features-routing 001](images/diagram-features-routing001.gif)

-The routing algorithm can be parametrized using the DiagramConstants.__RoutingGridSize__
-          constant that has a default value of 40 units.
+The routing algorithm can be parametrized using the DiagramConstants.__RoutingGridSize__ constant that has a default value of 40 units.
 This value indicates the size of the cells of the underlying grid used by the algorithm:

 * A bigger value will decrease the time to compute the optimal path and will diminish the possible wiggling of the connection path due to obstacles (other shapes).
 On the other hand, a bigger value will not necessarily lead to an optimal solution in certain circumstances.
 That is, if your diagram involves a lot of shapes and a high complexity a bigger __RoutingGridSize__ will not find a path through the maze of shapes.

 * A smaller value will increase the time tom compute the optimal path and increase the set of possible solutions for the path constraints.
 On the other hand, a small value leads usually to a lot of stairs/wiggling in the connection's path.

 ## OrgTreeRouter

-The __OrgTreeRouter__ is a __LayoutType__ - based router that performs
-          a hierarchical routing between parent and child shape.
+The __OrgTreeRouter__ is a __LayoutType__ - based router that performs a hierarchical routing between parent and child shape.
 When a shape is being dragged, it removes only the crossings between the connection and its source and target shapes.
 It should be used when following conditions are satisfied:

 * The __IsConnectorsManipulationEnabled__  is set to *false*.

-* The __LayoutType__ is among the following 5 - *TipOverTree*,
-            *TreeDown*, *TreeUp*, *TreeLeft*,
+* The __LayoutType__ is among the following 5 - *TipOverTree*, *TreeDown*, *TreeUp*, *TreeLeft*, *TreeRight*.
-              *TreeRight*.

-In order to use the __OrgTreeRouter__, you have to instantiate an __OrgTreeRouter__
-        object and set it as current __Router__ of the __RadDiagram__ via the __RoutingService__:#_[C#] OrgTreeRouter_
+In order to use the __OrgTreeRouter__, you have to instantiate an __OrgTreeRouter__ object and set it as current __Router__ of the __RadDiagram__ via the __RoutingService__:

 {{source=..\SamplesCS\Diagram\DiagramRouting.cs region=OrgTreeRouter}}
 {{source=..\SamplesVB\Diagram\DiagramRouting.vb region=OrgTreeRouter}}